 For issues pertaining to an increase in your common element fees, special assessment fees or other charges, you may wish to check your condominium’s by-laws for any restrictions regarding condominium fee increases.
 You may also try to contact the board of directors or management to discuss and clarify the reason for the increase.

 For more information on condominium fees and board-related matters, please visit the Condominium Authority of Ontario (CAO) website.
 The CAO offers a variety of services and information to the condominium community within Ontario.
-These services include providing online information to members of the condominium community, training for condo directors regarding their rights and responsibilities, and access to dispute resolution services through the Condominium Authority Tribunal (CAT).
+These services include providing online information to members of the condominium community, training for condominium directors regarding their rights and responsibilities, and access to dispute resolution services through the Condominium Authority Tribunal (CAT).

 Owners are required to pay their common expense fees on time.
 When an owner defaults on their contributions to the common expenses, the corporation automatically has a lien against the unit for the amount owing, plus interest, plus reasonable legal costs and expenses related to collection of the unpaid amount.